akramhussein/letsencrypt-aws/README.md

 use IAM instance profiles (which are supported, but not mentioned by the `boto3` documentation).
 See below for which AWS permissions are required.

-`letsencrypt-aws` takes it's configuration via the `LETSENCRYPT_AWS_CONFIG` environment variable.
-This should be a JSON object with the following schema:
+`letsencrypt-aws` takes it's configuration via a JSON object.
+The path to this file can be specified via an environment variable `LETSENCRYPT_AWS_CONFIG_PATH` or the CLI

+For example:
+ `LETSENCRYPT_AWS_CONFIG_PATH=./config.json`
+or
+`python letsencrypt-aws.py update-certificates --config-path=./config.json`

+This config JSON object should have the following schema:

 ```json
 {